 9. Start a Podcast

-As far as equipment is concerned, a basic laptop has everything you need (including a microphone).
+Regarding equipment, a basic laptop has everything you need (including a microphone).
 Audacity is free software you can download for editing your audio files to improve the quality of your episodes.

 10. Freelance Writing